 Other tools may allow you to learn even more about your provider.

-- Does your physician accept payments from pharmaceutical companies for promotional work?
+- Does your physician accept payments from pharmaceutical companies or medical device makers for promotional work?
 Checking our Dollars for Docs app may provide the answer.
-If your doctor has a relationship with a company whose product he or she is prescribing, you may want to ask about whether that affects medication decisions.
+If your doctor has a relationship with a company whose product he or she is prescribing or using, you may want to ask about whether that affects decisions.

 - How do your doctor's drug prescribing patterns compare to peers?
 With our Prescriber Checkup tool, you can see if your doctor prescribes more narcotics, antipsychotics or risky drugs in Medicare's Part D program than colleagues, or whether he or she favors brand name drugs over generic medications.